BitBloomLabs/.github/profile/README.md

 Our Projects

     [http_headers](https://github.com/BitBloomLabs/http-headers): Is a JSON object containing all the standard http headers with some supporting information.
-    Fetcher: Fetcher is an SaaS API testing tool.
+    Fetcher: Fetcher is a SaaS API testing tool.
 Fetcher is in development now.
 The stack uses Vue.js for the UI and Golang for the backend.
     Embargo: Embargo is a secrets management system.
 The API is inspired by a popular competitor, so it will feel familer.
 Embargo is in development now.
-Embargo is is written in Rust.
+Embargo is written in Rust.

 Get Involved